EurekaDevSecOps/scan-action/README.md

 ---

-## Why Integrate with Eureka ASPM?
+## Why Upload Findings to Eureka ASPM?

-Eureka Application Security Posture Management (ASPM) helps you:

 * **One Source of Truth:** Aggregate and de-duplicate findings across scanners — no more hunting through separate reports.
 * **Less Noise, More Signal:** Prioritize risks contextually using code + dependency data.
 Map findings to **OWASP ASVS**.